shovelers/odet_landing_page/index.md

     </div>
     <div class="w-full md:w-2/3 text-center p-4 flex flex-col justify-around">
       <p class="text-xl lg:text-3xl font-semibold">Alert Management is broken.</p>
       <p class="py-2">Monitoring systems (across infrastructure, application, performance, security & data) generate 1000s of alert notifications.
-These are funnelled to Slack or other communication tools to reach teams quickly - however, these tools are not built for alert management.
-There is a race against time each time a critical alert is triggered to ensure customer experience and business are not impacted significantly.
+These are funnelled to Slack or other communication tools to reach teams quickly.
+There is a race against time whenever a critical alert is triggered to ensure customer experience and business are not impacted significantly.
 Alerts with poor signal to noise ratio flood channels.</p>
       <p class="py-2">Slack simply doesn't cut it. <span class="font-bold text-lg">We need a better inbox.</span></p>
       <p>One that recognizes alerts as first-class entitites, understands the inherent workflow for alert management.
 One that doesn't get in the way.
 One that I don't just mute to make my life better.
 One that understands and flexes to my need.
 So we are building Odet.</p>
     </div>